ARMmbed/uvisor-lib/README.md

 #### Interrupt management

-Boxes can register for interrupts and gain exclusive access to the corresponding IRQn slot, so that they are the only one in charge of modifying it.
-To register an interrupt routine, you have to set the handler and enable the corresponding IRQn, as you would do with regular NVIC registers:
+A box can register for interrupts and gain exclusive access to the corresponding IRQn slot, so that it is the only one in charge of modifying it.
+To register an interrupt routine, you have to set a handler for it and enable the corresponding IRQn slot, as you would do with regular NVIC registers:

 ```C